cl720 Mini Review. Is it worth buying Chinese LED projector?15 March 2017

 Chromaticism The tw5650 is saturated, “intense” for the non-privy to the terminology image.

 I did not sit down to deal much with the CMS of the projector, anyone who has patience and will certainly can correct and adjust the projector according to his tastes or standards.
-I just have my reservations about 100% of the red where it doesn’t seem to help and the lamp, which was astrwti, don’t forget.
+I just have my reservations about 100% of the red where it doesn’t seem to help by the almost new the lamp, don’t forget that.

 In the bright shots the tw5650 is impressive, what happens in the dark and middle though?
 There, TW5650 has the weapon called the automatic Iris.